Frequently Asked Questions

 What happens after an assessment?

-After the assessment, you will receive a detailed 25-30 page report within 15 working days, and an optional telephone conversation will be offered to explain the results of the assessment further.
+After the assessment, I will take some time to review all the evidence from the background questionnaires and the assessment day.
+I will then inform you of the outcome.
+You will receive a detailed 25–30 page report within 15 working days.
+An optional telephone consultation will also be offered to discuss the results of the assessment in more detail.

 The report will clearly state whether a diagnosis of dyslexia has been given or not, and the reasons supporting this decision.
 The report will include a detailed recommendations section that will provide suggestions and ideas to support better progress for both home and school.
 If there are additional concerns that arise from the assessment, I will make suggestions as to the possible benefit of further investigation.